Thailand：10 Unmissable Destinations When Visiting the Land of Smiles

 Address：Mueang Kao, Mueang Sukhothai District, Sukhothai 64210, Thailand

-9. Khao Sok National Park
+9. Khao Sok National Park (Surat Thani)

 If you're looking for a perfect mix of adventure and relaxation, Thailand's Khao Sok National Park offers all that and more.
 Known for its uniquely stunning karst formations and thick, dense jungle scenery, the national park also features a man-made lake which hosts a number of floating bungalows where visitors can stay deep in the midst of nature.
 The park also hosts a hugely diverse range of wild animals including tigers, elephants, tapirs and many species of birds.